• Menu

 This version we see above is the Widow’s Peak Jelly Roll haircut but you can definitely sport it if you have a normal hairline with no problems.

-This hairstyle borrows its name from nature, along with D. A haircuts, and it is named so because of the hanging, free-falling quiff above the forehead.
+This hairstyle borrows its name from nature, along with D. A’s haircuts for men, and it is named so because of the hanging, free-falling quiff above the forehead.

 Source